Liam-DeVoe/liam-devoe/README.md

 Hey there!
-I maintain [Hypothesis](https://github.com/hypothesisWorks/hypothesis/) and work on [Hypofuzz], a coverage-guided fuzzer for Hypothesis tests.
+I maintain [Hypothesis](https://github.com/hypothesisWorks/hypothesis/) and work on [Hypofuzz](https://github.com/zac-HD/hypofuzz), a coverage-guided fuzzer for Hypothesis tests.
 I spend a lot of time thinking about property-based testing and fuzzing.